ysharplanguage/FastJsonParser/README.md

 above.

-In this same example, the lambda expression delegate compiled by the evaluator (and then cached into the "scope" [JsonPathSelection](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L49) instance) is of type:
+In this same example, the lambda expression delegate compiled by the evaluator (and then cached into the "scope" [JsonPathSelection](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L49) instance) is of type

     Func<string, Book, string, object>

-corresponding to the actual lambda expression script prepared behind the scene:
+corresponding to the actual lambda expression script prepared behind the scene :

     (string script, Book value, string context) => (object)(value.title == "The Lord of the Rings")